-If a mini split fails to respond when you try to turn it on or off and you already checked the batteries on your remote, also it does the same when trying it manually.
-There’s probably an electrical issue or the reversing valve may need replacement.
+If a Mini Split fails to respond when you try to turn it on or off and you already checked the batteries on your remote and the same happens when trying to turn it on manually; there’s probably an electrical issue or the reversing valve may need replacement.

 Unusually High Electrical Bills

 The average lifespan of a Mini Split is 12 to 15 years.
 HVAC systems lose efficiency with age.
 In a younger unit, high energy consumption could signal anything from grungy equipment or a clogged air filter to short-cycling or failing parts.